LakshmiRadhakrishnan09/AWS-Security-Specialist/Tools.md

 Multiple accounts and multiple regions.
 Single account and multiple regions.
 An organization in AWS Organizations and all the accounts in that organization.

 Use an aggregator to view the resource configuration and compliance data recorded in AWS Config."

+### AWS Security Hub

+Security Hub gives you a comprehensive view of your high-priority **security alerts** and **compliance status** acrossAWS accounts in one place, enabling better visibility to these indicators.

+Integrated with AWS Security Hub's Foundational Security Best Practices.

+Consolidates threats and prioritize from GuradDuty, Macie, IAM access analyzer, Firewall Manager, Inspector, Patch Manager.

+Problem with all these tools: \
+All these tools are regional.
+No global-view.

+**Security Hub and Amazon Detective attempt to do samething -> Consolidate View**

+### Amazon Detective

+Amazon Detective collects log data from your AWS resources and uses machine learning, statistical analysis, and graph theory to help you **identify the root cause of potential security issues or suspicious activities**

+Visualize interation.

+**Security Hub reports.
+Detective to find root cause.**

+## AWS Trusted advisor

+Do Benchmarking.
+Global resource.

+Scans and compare infrastructure against AWS best practices in 5 areas - Cost optimization, Performance, Security, Fault Tolerance, Service Limits.

+All customers have access to 7 core checks.

+S3 with public access, SG with ports access to SSH to everyone, No MFA for root account, EBS snapshots that are public, Compare Service Limit

+Business and Enterprise Plan - Full check.

+Can be configured to run weekly.

+### AWS Managed Services

+AWS Managed Services offers two operations plans to meet your needs: 1) AWS Managed Services Accelerate for your new and existing AWS accounts via detective controls, giving you full control and flexibility to use AWS as you always have, and 2) AWS Managed Services Advanced with preventative controls via a change management system within an AWS managed landing zone, which provides a full operational solution and trades some flexibility for increased operational rigor to protect your critical business applications.
+Customers can select either operations plan on an account by account basis.

+AWS Managed Services (AMS) specializes in managing AWS infrastructure and services.
+AMS **automates common activities such as change requests, monitoring, patch management, security, and backup services, and provides full-lifecycle services to provision, run, and support your infrastructure.**

+As an Infrastructure Operator, AMS takes responsibility for deploying a suite of security detective controls and provides a 24/7 first line of response to alerts, using a follow-the-sun model.
+When an alert is triggered, AMS follows a standard set of automated and manual runbooks to ensure a consistent response.
+These runbooks are shared with AMS customers during onboarding so they can develop and coordinate response with AMS.
+AMS encourages the joint execution of security response simulations with customers to develop operational muscle before a real incident occurs.

+### AWS Support

+AWS Support offers a range of plans that provide access to tools and expertise that support the success and operational health of your AWS solutions.
+All support plans provide 24/7 access to customer service, AWS documentation, whitepapers, and support forums.
+If you need technical support and more resources to help plan, deploy, and optimize your AWS environment, you can select a support plan that best aligns with your AWS use case.

+## Diff between AWS Support and AWS Managed Service

+AWS Support provides a mix of tools and technology, people, and programs designed to proactively help customers optimize performance, lower costs, and innovate faster.
+AWS Support addresses requests that range from answering best practices questions, guidance on configuration, all the way to break-fix and problem resolution.

+AWS Managed Services (AMS) helps enterprises adopt **AWS at scale and operate more efficiently and securely**.
+We are able to execute operational best practices on behalf of the customer through specialized automations, skills, and experience that are contextual to their environment and applications.
+We provide proactive, preventative, and detective capabilities that raise the operational bar and help reduce risk without constraining agility, allowing customers to focus on innovation.
+We extend customers' teams and operational capabilities including monitoring, incident detection, security, patch, backup, and cost optimization.

 ## How to use these services